Saka: Nigeria-target and Arsenal star gets England call-up | Goal.com

 Saka: Nigeria-target and Arsenal star gets England call-up

-Bukayo Saka has been included in England team for their upcoming games against Wales, Belgium and Denmark.
+Bukayo Saka has been included in the England squad for their upcoming games against Wales, Belgium and Denmark.

 The Three Lions will slug it out with the Welsh side in a friendly at Wembley on October 8 before taking on the Red Devils and the Danish team in Nations League outings.

-Saka has been in fine form for Arsenal since breaking into the Gunners first team and last season he featured prominently as Mikel Arteta’s men finish eighth in the Premier League and also helped the club clinch the FA Cup title.
+Saka has been in fine form for Arsenal since breaking into the Gunners first team and last season he featured prominently as Mikel Arteta’s men finished eighth in the Premier League and he also helped the club clinch the FA Cup title.

 The youngster was born in England to Nigerian parents and has represented the European country at U16, U17, U18, U19 and U21 levels.